Backyard chickens aren't for everyone. Before you get started - take this quiz to find out if your ready.

 Before you jump in and get started with chickens, you need to make sure your backyard is well suited for chickens, to avoid problems such stressed chickens, predator attacks and fines.
 And a little bit of planning will help you get the most from your chickens.

 At this point, you’ve learned some of the key strategies that you need to started with backyard chickens.
-The next step is to jump in and start planning, designing and setting up your backyard chickens.
-And you can avoid the pitfalls and get started straight away with more advanced strategies, step by step guidance and support.
+The next step is to jump in and start planning for your own chicken keeping system.
+By designing a system that works with their natural behaviours and needs, you'll avoid the common pitfalls and have happy, healthy hens that are easy to look after.
+And that means learning more advanced strategies.